hylian-modding/TwilightPrincessOnline/README.md

 # TwilightPrincessOnline
- Online mod for "The Legned of Zelda: Twilight Princess"
+ Online mod for "The Legend of Zelda: Twilight Princess"